francescoagati/rake-pipeline-requirejs/README.md

       end
     end

+Requires a initialization function in a module file named `main.js`.
+In the above example, `js/main.js`.

 ## Why not r.js <a name="why"></a>

 I couldn't use `r.js` in a certain project because it couldn't parse calls to